Protect your child from COVID-19 by encouraging them to:

-- wash their hands regularly and properly - watch a video on teaching your child to wash their hands
+- asking them to wash their hands regularly and properly - watch a video on teaching your child to wash their hands

 If your child has symptoms